 Certified Residential Appraiser

-- Applicants must have at least an associate's degree or 21 accredited college semester hours in prescribed courses.
+- Applicants must have at least a bachelor (4-year) degree or 21 accredited college semester hours in prescribed courses.

 - Applicants must be Trainee Appraisers that have completed at least 2500 hours of experience over not less than 24 calendar months.